Parents & Families.

 Parent Council members play a key role in:

-The Parent Council is led by its co-chairs, who each serve a minimum of one academic year.
-There are currently four committees within the Parent Council: Admissions, Career Services, Parent Engagement, and Philanthropy.
+The Council is led by its co-chairs, who each serve a minimum of one academic year.
+There are currently four committees: Admissions, Career Services, Parent Engagement, and Philanthropy.
 Members may join any committee they wish, and may remain on the council even after their student graduates, as there is much to learn from past parents!